Agin-DropDisco/Sample-Figment/README.md

 ### What Will Learn?
 #### Smart Contracts
-* How to write, deploy and interact with smart contract on Polygon
+* How to write & deploy smart contract on Polygon
-* How to create and test contract calls
+* How to create, test and Run unit-testing for smart contracts
-* How to run unit-testing for smart contracts
+* How to Interacts with smart contracts
 * How to verify a smart contract
-* How to create Root chain smart contract:: refers to either Goerli or Ethereum Mainnet ( new idea )
+* How to create Root chain smart contract:: refers to either Goerli or Ethereum Mainnet
-* How to create Custom Child chain smart contract:: refers to either Matic Mumbai or Matic Matic Mainnet ( new idea )
+* How to create Custom Child chain smart contract:: refers to either Matic Mumbai or Matic Matic Mainnet
-* How to Transfer of assets from Ethereum/Goerli to Matic/Mumbai and back using MataMask ( new idea )
+* How to Transfer of assets from Ethereum/Goerli to Matic/Mumbai and back using MataMask
 #### Bridge
 * How to transfer ERC-20 assets to Polygon using Polygon PoS Bridge ( Root Token --> Child Token)
 #### DEFI